Significant progress has been made with vaccine development and introduction over the last 25 years:

 - The vaccine is also available privately.

-Our Beat it Now! campaign began in January 2013 after a Men B vaccine, Bexsero, was licensed for use in Europe.
-Now the vaccine is available to infants as part of the UK routine immunisation schedule, we are continuing to campaign for it to be made available to all children under fives.
+Our Beat it Now! campaign began in January 2013 after the Men B vaccine, Bexsero, was licensed for use in Europe.
+Now the vaccine is available to infants as part of the UK routine immunisation schedule.

 - Since the introduction of a meningococcal group C (Men C) vaccine in 1999, cases of group C disease have fallen by over 90% in all age groups.

-- The Men C vaccine is offered to infants aged 12-13 months.
+- The Men C vaccine (combined with Hib) is offered to infants aged 12-13 months.

-Meningococcal group W (Men W) has historically been rare in the UK, but since 2009 cases of Men W disease have increased year on year and continue to do so.
+Meningococcal group W (Men W) has historically been rare in the UK, but since 2009 cases of Men W have increased year on year and continue to do so.
 A particularly aggressive strain of Men W is causing disease in all age groups but there has been a significant increase in university students.

-As a result of this increase in cases the Joint Committee on Vaccination and Immunisation (JCVI) has advised that a Men ACWY vaccine should be offered to 14 -18 year-olds to prevent the transmission of this strain.
+As a result of this increase, the Joint Committee on Vaccination and Immunisation (JCVI) advised that a Men ACWY vaccine should be offered to 14 -18 year-olds to prevent the transmission of this strain.

 Teenagers are more likely to carry meningococcal bacteria in the back of their throats.
-Giving a vaccine to 14 – 18 year olds and new university students will directly protect this age group and also reduce the chance of the bacteria spreading to others.
+Giving a vaccine to 14 – 18 year olds and new university students will directly protect this age group and reduce the chance of the bacteria spreading to others.

 A Men ACWY vaccine programme began in August 2015.

-- From Spring 2016, Men ACWY vaccine has replaced Men C vaccine for children in school.
+- From Spring 2016, the Men ACWY vaccine replaced the Men C vaccine for children in school.
 It is offered around 14 years of age.

-- To ensure all older pupils also receive a dose of this vaccine, it is being offered to 17-18 year olds as part of a 'catch-up' campaign and continues to be offered to university entrants aged 19-25.
+- To ensure all older pupils also receive a dose of this vaccine, it is now offered to 17-18 year olds as part of a 'catch-up' campaign and continues to be offered to university entrants aged 19-25.